What’s referential integrity?

 modified using what's called a cascading update.

-It’s worth noting that RDBMS’s – relational databases like Oracle, DB2, Teradata, etc. – automatically enforce referential integrity.
-It’s an important concept and you simply must know it for any programmer interviews.
+It’s worth noting that most RDBMS’s – relational databases like Oracle, DB2, Teradata, etc. – can automatically enforce referential integrity if the right settings are in place.
+But, a large part of the burden of maintaining referential integrity is placed upon whoever designs the database schema – basically whoever defined the tables and their corresponding structure/relationships in the database that you are using.
+Referential integrity is an important concept and you simply must know it for any programmer interview.

 Subscribe to our newsletter for more free interview questions.